-- Breakout are trade opportunity which trigger when an asset’s price above or below a resistance or support level.
+- Breakout are trade opportunity which trigger when price crosses above or below a resistance or support level.

 - It signals it can be time to open a position.